kimbring2/DeepSoccer/README.md

 I will upload a detailed post to https://kimbring2.github.io/2019/10/26/jetbot.html.
 Please see it if you need more information about code.

+# Python version
+Currently, Gazebo only can be operated on Python 2.7.
+Thus, you should use a 2.7 version environment.

 # Python package
 I use a tensorflow-gpu==1.13.1 for neural network part.
-And opencv-python, cvlib is neeed for soccer ball detection.
+And opencv-python, cvlib(1.8.0), requests, progressbar, keras is neeed for soccer ball detection.

 # Reference
 1. Jetbot SDF file, ROS : [Jetbot SDF file, ROS](https://github.com/dusty-nv/jetbot_ros)